 Be kind to yourself, your mind, and your body.
 A lot of people are not so lucky to have a healthy body, so keep it nourished and nurtured.
-Every time I neglected my health and overworked myself, I ended up being miserable and stressed.
-You don’t want that for yourself.

 Always prioritize your health.
 Improve your lifestyle.
 Eat healthily and drink plenty of water.
 Get out and talk to people.
 Visit the doctor for regular check-ups.
 Treat your health as if it is crucial because it really is.

-4. Love and acceptance
+4. Love and accept yourself